I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 ‘I don’t know,’ I heard myself say.
 I felt a deep shock hearing myself say that, because the minute I said it, I knew it was true (27).

-Esther suddenly felt the pressure of having to know who she was going to be, and she wasn’t prepared for the journey towards that discovery.
+Esther suddenly felt the pressure of having to know who she was going to be, and she wasn’t prepared for the journey toward that discovery.
 Looking at women such as Jay Cee and Doreen, she thought that she should automatically know.
 This lost feeling made her feel powerless.

 Plath's Feminist Agenda and the Fig Tree